rhlowe/dm-cms/content/races/half-orc.md

 **Savage Attacks.** When you score a critical hit with a melee weapon attack, you can roll one of the weapon's damage dice one additional time and add it to the extra damage of the criticaI hit.

-**Languages.** You can speak, read, and write the Local Language and Orc.
+**Languages.** You can speak, read, and write the local language and Orc.
 Orc is a harsh, grating language with hard consonants.
 It is written in a blocky, geometric script.